-Why First-Born Siblings Are Destined To Make More Money
+Why First-Born Children Are Destined To Make More Money Than Their Siblings

 Sibling rivalry is a very real thing.